Oops19/TS4-Hotkeys/_TS4/mod_documentation/hotkeys/README.md

 This mod is for Windows only and does not work on any other systems.

 ## Issues
 There are some issues to detect the focus properly.
 In such cases the keys will not work.
-Switch to a different window/program and back to TS$ to fix this.
+Switch to a different window/program and back to TS4 to fix this.

-The cheat console and text input in game/CAS lag.
-That's because the input can't be processed fast enough.
+The cheat console and text input in game/CAS do lag.
+That's because the input can't be processed fast enough due to the limited Python threading capabilities.
 Get a much faster processor to fix this.

-The gamepad is queried in an active thread 30 times a second.
+The gamepad is queried in an active thread around 25 times a second.
 This adds some overhead to TS4.
 Unplug or disable the gamepad to avoid this in case you don't use it.

 ## Hotkeys
 This mod allows to define custom hotkeys for the keyboard keys [A-Z0-9].
 It supports Shift, Ctrl, Alt and/or Win key modifiers.
-The mod itself doesn't come with any pre-defined hotkey definitions.
+The mod itself doesn't come with any pre-defined hotkey bindings.

 ## Gamepad
-The mod supports using the gamepad to move sims around.
+The mod supports using the gamepad to move sims around in case a 3rd-party mod to move objects/sims is available.
 The support to route sims to a location is very basic and may throw exceptions.
 Custom actions can't be bound to the gamepad keys, except of the paddle key which always act as normal keys.
 * The left stick can be used to rotate the sim.